Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 But most importantly: you don't want to invest in a beautiful bike that will end up like all beautiful bikes in the city: STOLEN.

-Well, we have the solution for you: restoring an old 1980s road bike to turn it into a little speed machine.
+So we have the solution for you: restore an old 1980s road bike and turn it into a little speed machine.

-Sure, it'll be slightly heavier than a bike owned by a thirty-something taking up triathlon, but it will ride! and pretty well at that... and above all, you'll have much less chance of getting it stolen.
+Sure, it'll be slightly heavier than a thirty-something's bike for their triathlon phase, but it'll ride!
+And pretty well at that...
+And most importantly, you'll have a much lower chance of getting it stolen.

-Step 1: Buy a road bike on the right marketplace
+Step 1: Buy a road bike on the classifieds

-For my part, I set my sights on a small Gitane bike at €70, size 54, worn by life, but just waiting for a little love to reveal its full potential.
+For my part, I set my sights on a small Gitane bike for €70, size 54, worn by life, but just waiting for a little love to truly shine.

-Regarding size, note that 54 will be quite versatile for anyone between 1.68 m and 1.85 m tall.
+Regarding size, note that 54 will be quite versatile for anyone between 5'6" and 6'1".

 Find below a table explaining how to choose the frame height (between the center of the bottom bracket and the bottom of the saddle) for a road bike:

-Step 2: Find the nearest repair shop to you
+Step 2: Find the nearest repair workshop to you

 Three reasons to join a workshop near you: